Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: High-Fidelity Simulations

 Furthermore, Fig.~\ref{fig:high-fidelity-IMC-u} shows stable actuator commands.
 Note that the Ford plant model accepts compressor shaft velocity rather than compressor motor voltage as a control input.
 Despite a noisier output response and the addition of more complex plant dynamics, the outputs show stable behavior and convergence towards the set-points, with a rise time in the 1 to 2 second range.

-The stack current load for testing the cascade CC-RG is shown in Fig.~\ref{fig:high-fidelity-RG_Ist}.
+{ The CC-RG was tested on the high-fidelity FCS model with a series of 50 A, 5-second stack current steps from 50 A to 400 A from 0 to 35 seconds, then 400 A back down to 50 A from 50 to 75 seconds}.
 Fig.~\ref{fig:high-fidelity-OER} shows the OER of the high-fidelity simulations subjected to stack current steps, without and with a cascade CC-RG. { Unlike the open source model employed in previous sections, the} minimum OER constraint { of the proprietary Ford Model} varies as a function of stack current.

 As can be seen, the governed case violates the minimum OER constraint far less frequently and less severely than in the ungoverned case.
 It is also worth noting that the compressor mass flow set-points (confidential) used with this model were not constraint-admissible at steady state, unlike the case with the ninth-order model discussed in previous sections of this paper.
 Due to greater plant-model mismatch, the RG exhibited some conservative behavior in the middle of the simulation, not hitting the OER constraint.
 Despite this, the CC-RG still resulted in a substantial improvement in worst-case transient OER.
 In general, the high-fidelity model demonstrated the effectiveness of the IMC for fast reference-tracking and the CC-RG for OER constraint management.